maxdiluca/virtualrealitylab/content/authors/A_Lily_Holt/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Project Students
+- Alumni Project Students
-- Alumni

 ---

-This is my biography.
+Lily has conducted her final year research project in the lab